JEschete/RA_Backlog_Timer/README.md

 **Without keyring:**
 - Credentials are stored in `.ra_credentials.json` in the working directory
 - File permissions are set to 600 (owner read/write only) on Unix systems
-- Consider adding this file to your `.gitignore`

 ### API Key Safety